 Stamp Duty for Buy to Let Property

-From April 2016 Stamp Duty liability for anyone purchasing an additional property has increased.
-The majority of buy to let purchases no attract an additional 3% stamp duty.
-Purchases of properties £40,000 or less are not liable for stamp duty.
+From October 2021 Stamp Duty liability for anyone purchasing an additional property will change.
+The majority of buy to let purchases will attract an additional 2% or 5% stamp duty.
+Purchases of properties up to £125,000 or less are not liable for stamp duty.
 Above this threshold, the higher stamp duty rate will apply unless your total individual ownership is limited to a single dwelling i.e. you do not already own other residential property.